SAP-samples/btp-cf-cap-multitenant-susaas/mission/dc-overview/README.md

 ## Tile Description

-Build a multitenant Software as a Service application on SAP BTP using the Cloud Foundry Runtime.
+Develop a multitenant Software as a Service application in SAP BTP using CAP

 ## Description

-In this mission you will learn how to setup a multitenant Software as a Service (SaaS) application in your SAP Cloud Foundry Runtime of the SAP Business Technology Platform (SAP BTP).
+In this mission you will learn how to set up a multitenant Software as a Service (SaaS) application in the SAP Business Technology Platform (SAP BTP) using CAP.

 The sample application has a focus on the topic of sustainability and shows how to use a SaaS approach to share costly resources like SAP HANA Cloud among several tenants (multitenant).